 Combine tomatoes, reserved onion, cilantro (reserve a pinch for garnish), 2 tsp. lime juice, ¼ tsp. salt, and a pinch of pepper in a mixing bowl.
 Set aside for flavors to marry.

-Scoop chicken mixture evenly into poblano peppers.
-Top mixture with cheese.
+Scoop filling evenly into poblano peppers.
+Top filling with cheese.

 Roast until cheese is melted, 8-10 minutes.